fileds/Robot-Causal-Discovery-Aided-by-Human-Interaction/README.md

 # Robot Causal Discovery Aided by Human Interaction
 This is the GitHub for our paper titled Robot Causal Discovery Aided by Human Interaction.

+Please do not share before a link to the publication is shown here.

 ## Supplementary material
 In the supplementary material you find extensive results from the simulation study.